GPT Understands, Too: Experiments

-\vpara{Datasets.} LAMA enforces all answers in single-token format.
+\vpara{Datasets and vocabulary.} LAMA enforces all answers in single-token format.
 We first adopt the original LAMA-TREx dataset, consisting of 41 Wikidata relations and altogether 34,039 testing triples (namely LAMA-34k, which covers all BERT vocabularies).
-Because GPT and BERT's vocabularies are different, we set up another version of LAMA, which covers the intersection of GPT and BERT's vocabulary.
-This subset adds up to about 29,000 testing triples, and we name it the LAMA-29k.
+Since different pretrained models share distinct vocabularies, to allow direct comparison, we follow previous work \cite{shin2020autoprompt} to adopt a subset that covers the intersection of GPT's and BERT's vocabularies.
+This is caled LAMA-29k.
+We again follow \citet{shin2020autoprompt} to construct the training, development, and test data to allow for fair comparison.

-As for training, all prompt searching approaches need some additional data to train or find the prompts.
-We follow the setting in AutoPrompt~\cite{shin2020autoprompt}, where the authors construct a training set from the original TRE-x dataset.
-This training set is similar to the test set but with a slightly different answer distribution.
+\vpara{Setup.} LAMA has provided a handcraft prompt for each relation, as shown in Table \ref{tab:motivation_lama}, which are effective but likely sub-optimal.
+For bidirectional masked language models, we only need to replace ``[X]'' with the subject entity and ``[Y]'' with the [MASK] token; for unidirectional language models such as GPT, following LAMA's original setting on Transformer-XL~\cite{dai2019transformer}, we use the network output just before the target position.

-\vpara{Evaluation.} Originally, LAMA has provided a handcraft prompt for each relation such as Table \ref{tab:motivation_lama}, which are effective but sub-optimal.
-For bidirectional masked language models, we only need to replace the ``[X]" with the subject entity and ``[Y]" with the [MASK] token; for unidirectional language models such as GPT, following LAMA's original setting on Transformer-XL~\cite{dai2019transformer}, we use the network output just before the target position.
-In terms of conducting \solution, we use a (3, sub,3, obj,3) template for bidirectional models and (3, sub,3, obj) for unidirectional models, where the number indicates the number of prompt tokens.
-In this knowledge probing task, we do not use any anchor tokens.
-During the training, we set the learning rate to 1e-5 and use the Adam optimizer.
+The number of prompt tokens and positions are selected based on the development sets, and for simplicity we choose the (3, sub, org\_prompt, 3, obj, 3) template for bidirectional models and (3, sub, org\_prompt, 3, obj) for unidirectional models as this configuration performs well for most relations (where the number indicates the number of continuous prompt tokens).
+Continuous prompts are concatenated with original discrete prompts.
+During the prompt training, we set the learning rate to 1e-5 and use the Adam optimizer.